getherbie/herbie/README.md

 Herbie CMS is well tested, thanks to:

-- Codeception with their Unit, Integration and Acceptance Tests
+- [Codeception](https://codeception.com) with Unit, Integration and Acceptance Tests

 ## Installation